Floris van Doorn

 I formalize mathematical results and develop new tools for the Lean Theorem prover.

-I am a contributor to mathlib, and I was the main contributor of
+I am a contributor an maintainer of mathlib, and I was the main contributor of

 the HoTT library for Lean 2.
 I was